ahayman/graescence/content/chapters/Volume 1/c01-Stan-Jump.md

 A roar of cheers and applause erupted.
 The sound pressed on Stan with a kind of physical presence that broadened his smile.
 He nodded to his counterpart, and they both stepped off their platforms to begin a complicated dance of flips and tricks, all done to the thunder of an approving crowd.

+---

 Not all applauded.
 A man and woman dressed in sharply tailored suits of black and gray had watched the affair with detached interest.
 A bubble of empty seats surrounded them, and those on the edges the bubble shot frequent uneasy looks at the pair, like one would at snakes sitting within striking distance.

-The pair had not gasped at the falling man, nor applauded the stunt's finale.
-They didn't seem concerned at all, their stoic expressions barely shifting throughout the performance.

-They both watched with an unsettling intensity.
+The pair watched with an unsettling intensity.
 Not as one would a performance, but calculating as one might to solve a puzzle.
 While Stan flailed about and people gasped, they paid close attention to how _slowly_ he had accelerated.
 It was subtle, and in light of a 'tragedy' not something anyone would notice.
 But when compared to the woman's descent, Stan's drop was practically a leisure stroll.

 "He's gotten better," the man said threw the words like an argument, head tilted toward the woman.

-She pursed her lips, looking annoyed, but said nothing.
+She pursed her lips, annoyed, but said nothing.

 Both of their eyes latched to the swing the moment it has glossed.